Qualitative and Generalized Differentiation Properties of Optimal Value Functions with Applications to Duality: Qualitative Properties of Optimal Value Functions

-To conclude this section, we discuss a new result on the local Lipschitz continuity of $\mu$ under int-near convexity.
-This is a direct consequence of Proposition \ref{pronearlyconvexlip}(d).
+The obtained contradiction shows that $\mu$ is locally Lipschitzian around $x_0$. \end{proof} To conclude this section, we present a new result on the local Lipschitz continuity of $\mu$ under the int-near convexity.
+This is a direct consequence of Proposition~\ref{pronearlyconvexlip}(iv) and Theorem \ref{thmmuconvex}.

-\begin{proposition} Consider the optimal value function~$\mu$.
-Suppose that $\mu$ is proper, $\phi$ is an int-nearly convex function, and $F$ is an int-nearly convex set-valued mapping.
+\begin{proposition} For the optimal value function $\mu$ defined by \eqref{optimalfunction} in normed spaces, assumed that $\mu$ is proper, $\phi$ is an int-nearly convex function, and $F$ is an int-nearly convex set-valued mapping.
 Suppose further that condition \eqref{QC1} is satisfied.
-Then, $\mu$ is locally Lipschitz continuous on the interior of its domain, which is a nonempty convex set. \end{proposition}
+Then $\mu$ is locally Lipschitz continuous on the interior of its domain, which is a nonempty convex set. \end{proposition}